Shariful Haque Dalim: Military

 On 1971, Dalim was in West Pakistan and opted to enter India to join the Mukti Bahini in Bangladesh Liberation War.
 After his defection he served as the Aide-de-camp to commander of Z Force lieutenant colonel Ziaur Rahman.
 In acknowledgment of his role and contributions, he was awarded the title of Bir Uttom and was promoted to the rank of major.

 After the independence of Bangladesh however, Dalim while serving as squadron commander for the Bengal Lancers was dismissed due to breach of discipline in 1974.

-Diplomatic Career
+Diplomatic

 In 1976, he was sent as a diplomat to China after being assigned to the Ministry of Foreign Affairs.
 Dalim voluntarily retires from army the same year for enlisting with the foreign affairs ministry.
-On 1980, he joined the London High Commission under orchestration of high commissioner Fakhruddin Ahmed.
-In 1982, he served as high commissioner for Hong Kong and then ambassador for Kenya six years later.
+In 1980, he joined the London High Commission.
+From December 1982 to May 1988, he was commissioner at the consulate in Hong Kong.
+Then he was high commissioner to Kenya.
 At the same time he was given charge of Tanzania and also permanent representative of Bangladesh to UNEP and HABITAT.
 He also held the special responsibility of overall supervision of the army personnel to be sent as part of the United Nations Peacekeeping Force during the war in Somalia.
 He retired from government service in 1995.